Skip to main content Skip to accessibility

 • what actions might damage or destroy breeding sites and resting sites

-You should seek professional advice if you're:
+You should get advice from the relevant professional if you're:

 • planning works or an activity that may affect a protected species or its habitat